 - Architect/Engineer: Little Diversified

-- General Contractor/Construction Manager: TBD
+- General Contractor/Construction Manager: Caliba

 - Landscape Architect: LandLAB